 In this article, we’re going to run through some tips for using Google Ads.
 These tips will not only make you a better Google Ads user, but they’ll also help you to avoid some of the common mistakes that people make when learning the system.
 If you’re looking to generate leads and sales, here are some essential Google Ads tips to enhance your online brand:

-Essentially, Google Ads is a marketplace where businesses compete to have their adverts in a prime position.
-Google Ads includes advertising networks like Google Search, Search Partners, Display and YouTube video advertising.
+Essentially, Google Ads is a marketplace where businesses compete to have their adverts in a prime position on Google Search, or displayed on other Google owned properties.
+Google’s advertising networks include Google Search, Search Partners, Display and YouTube video advertising.

 If you’ve got a Search Ad on page 1 of Google or if your Display Ads are winning more auctions for greater impressions, then you’re certainly ahead of the competition in terms of attracting attention.